Religion in San Marino: Basilica di San Marino

 The Basilica di San Marino is the main church of the City of San Marino, located on the Piazza Domus Plebis.
 It is dedicated to the patron of the city (San Marino diacono) and the state of San Marino.
 The church is built in the neoclassical style, and has a porch of eight Corinthian columns.

-A church was originally erected on the spot in the fourth century which was also dedicated to patron.
-The first document attesting the existence of the church is 530, in the La Vita di San Severino by Eugippius and the other document is the Placito Feretrano from 885.
+A church was originally erected on the spot in the fourth century, also dedicated to the same patron.
+The first document attesting the existence of a church (specifically, a monastery) in the area is the Placito Feretrano ostensibly dating from 885, although only known through an 11th-century copy.
 The first document that directly relates to the "Pieve di San Marino" is dated 31 July 1113.

 At the beginning of the 1800s, the church was in critical condition, so in 1807 it was pulled down and the project for the construction of the new church was handed to the Bolognese Achille Serra.
 On July 24, 1825, the council decided to build a new church in the place where there was the old church.
 The construction began on 28 July 1826 and was completed in 1838.
 On February 5, 1838, the church was solemnly inaugurated in the presence of Bishop of Montefeltro, Crispino Agostinucci and the Captain's-Regent.
 On July 21, 1926, it was elevated to the rank of Basilica by Pius XI.
 The construction cost 40,150 scudi and 76 baiocchi.

 The interior of the basilica consists of three naves, composed of sixteen Corinthian columns which form a large ambulatory around the semicircular apse.
 The altar is adorned by a statue of the San Marino deacon by the Adamo Tadolini, a student of Antonio Canova.
 Under the altar are relics of the Saint Marino (San Marino) which were found on March 3, 1586, and some relics on January 28, 1595, were donated to the island of Rab (Croatia), the birthplace of the saint.
 A reliquary bust in silver and gold dated to September 2, 1602, lies to the right of altar.
 In the right aisle is a small altar dedicated to the Mary Magdelene and a painting by Elisabetta Sirani "Noli Me Tangere."

 On August 29, 1982, the basilica was visited by John Paul II, who blessed the church and the relics related to the deacon of San Marino.
 The Basilica of San Marino is depicted on the ten cent additions of the Sammarinese euro coins.